STEllAR-GROUP/hpx/docs/sphinx/manual/writing_single_node_hpx_applications.rst

 Executor parameters and executor parameter traits
 -------------------------------------------------

-In |hpx| we introduce the notion of execution parameters and execution parameter traits.
-At this point, the only parameter which can be customized is the size of the chunks of work executed on a single |hpx|-thread (such as the number of loop iterations combined to run as a single task).
+|hpx| introduces the notion of execution parameters and execution parameter
+traits.
+At this point, the only parameter that can be customized is the size of the chunks of work executed on a single |hpx| thread (such as the number of loop iterations combined to run as a single task).

 An executor parameter object is responsible for exposing the calculation of the